Shanghai Aerospace Enthusiasts Center

 Shanghai Aerospace Enthusiasts Center (上海航宇科普中心) is an aviation history museum in Shanghai, China.
 It is located at 7900 Humin Road in Shanghai.
 It has models of aircraft and spacecraft.

 Exhibits

-There are missiles and a DC-9 Airliner outside the building.
-The center has a 3d video room and flight simulators.
-One of the aircraft on display is a former JAL DC-8 airliner (Registration: JA8048) that was involved in an accident at Shanghai in 1982.
+There are missiles and aircraft outside the building.
+The center has a 3D video room and flight simulators.
+Among the passenger aircraft on display is an ex-JAL DC-8 airliner (Registration: JA8048) that was involved in an accident at Shanghai in 1982.
+There are also Il-14 and DHC-3 on ground.
+Several early Chinese military aircraft on display including J-6C, J-5 and DF-102 fighters, Q-5 attack aircraft, Z-5 helicopter, CJ-6 trainer.